mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 It's quite time-intensive.
-I don't have any easy way to count the number of questions I've added for each of these theorems, but I guess on the order of 100 cards for each.
+I don't have any easy way to count the number of questions I've added for each of these theorems, but I guess on the order of dozens of cards for each.
 It takes a few hours typically, though I expect I could easily add many more questions.

+[Note added: in the initial version of this essay I wrote "100 cards for each".
+I looked, and in fact there are fewer &ndash; on the order of dozens, well short of 100.
+This surprised me &ndash; if anything, I'd have guessed my error was in underestimation.
+The card-adding process was intense, however, which perhaps accounts for my badly mistaken impression.]

 *Seeing through a piece of mathematics:* This is all a lot of work!
 The result, though, has been a considerable deepening in my